Sathya-github-del/Real-time-network-speed-in-Samsung-devices/README.md

  Thanks to [GitHub](https://github.com/fei-ke/OmcTextDecoder) for the tool.

- Thanks to [GitHub](https://github.com/fei-ke/OmcTextDecoder/releases) for the jar file
+ Thanks to [GitHub](https://github.com/fei-ke/OmcTextDecoder/releases) for the jar file.

 # Follow the steps